 Sending even a tiny amount of emails to those email addresses automatically marks the sender as a spammer.

 It’s clear that they built their list unnaturally.
+Here’s a link to everything you need to know about Gmail Spam filters.

 5. Whatever You Do, Don’t Get Blacklisted!